EricRicketts/LaunchSchool/practice_ideas_for_109.md

 where to begin the substrings (by a postion in the string with 1 being the first character) and the desired substring length
 6. Primes
-	1. Write a method which generates the first n primes
+  1.  _Write a method that lists the first n primes_
-	2. Write a method which generates all of the primes up to a certain number
+	2.  _Write a method which generates primes from n1 to n2 where n1 <= 1_
-	3. Write a method which checks to see if a number is a prime number
+	3.  _Write a method which checks to see if a number is a prime number_
+  4.  _Write a method which produces odd numbers which are not prime_
-	4. Write a method which performs the prime factorization of a number, but stores the factorization in the format [prime_number, number_of_appearances], so the prime factorization of 12 = 2*2*3 or [[2, 2], [3, 1]]
+	5. Write a method which performs the prime factorization of a number, but stores the factorization in the format [prime_number, number_of_appearances], so the prime factorization of 12 = 2*2*3 or [[2, 2], [3, 1]]
 7. Numbers